Celeste Donovan, Director

 Charlotte Capogna-Amias, Assistant Director

-Charlotte has over ten years experience working in various aspects of higher education.
-A first-generation college student herself, Charlotte aims to support students’ individual learning needs and empower students to draw upon & hone their strengths, while developing new skills to help them be successful.
-Prior to working with the TRIO SSSP, Charlotte worked with various social justice and health non-profits and in higher education.
-Charlotte holds a Masters in Social Justice Education where she focused on racial justice in education, supporting LGBTQ students, and the intersection of social justice issues and spiritual practices and principles.
+Charlotte has over fifteen years experience working in various aspects of higher education.
+A first-generation college student herself, Charlotte is passionate about supporting students from marginalized backgrounds to help them harness their strengths and achieve their goals.
+Prior to working with the TRIO Program, Charlotte worked with various social justice and public health non-profits and in higher education.
+Charlotte holds a Masters in Social Justice Education where she focused on racial justice in education, supporting LGBTQ students, and the critical work of personal reflection and spiritual practice to recognize our own privileges and dismantle our internalized oppression.
 Charlotte is delighted to bring her skills and knowledge to the student populations TRIO programs serve.
-Charlotte is a certified mediator and Massachusetts certified Rape Crisis Intervention Counselor.
-Other interests and areas of expertise include mindfulness and self-care practices for sustainability (something she is passionate about sharing with students!) and communication skills.
-Charlotte is also a lead trainer with the university’s LGBTQ Safe Zone Committee.
+Charlotte is also the co-chair of the university's Campus Pride Committee.
+In her life outside of Westfield, Charlotte serves as a peer facilitator for support groups for Empty Arms Bereavement.
+In her free time, Charlotte loves to spend time with her family and friends, garden, write, read and watch good films.

 Shakira Alvarez-Ferrer, Academic Counselor